mdn/content/files/en-us/mozilla/add-ons/webextensions/api/commands/onchanged/index.md

 - `listener`

-  - : Function that is called when a command's shortcut changes.
-The function is passed these:
+  - : The function called when a command's shortcut changes.
+The function is passed these attributes:

     - `name`
       - : `string`.
 Name of the command.
 This matches the name given to the command in its [manifest.json entry](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands).